14 Beautiful Beaches in El Salvador Worth Visiting

 Costa del Sol

-The water is calmer here than on the open surf beaches further west and north.
-The waves are gentler, which makes swimming more comfortable and safer for children.
-There are resorts, restaurants, water sports rentals, kayaks, and paddleboards all available along the strip.
+The water here is calmer than at other open surf beaches.
+The waves are gentler, making swimming easier and safer for children.
+Along the beach you’ll find amenities like resorts, restaurants, water sports rentals, kayaks, and paddleboards.

 Playa Los Cobanos

-The beach sits in the Sonsonate department on the western side of the country and it is the access point for El Salvador’s coral reef — the longest reef on the entire Pacific Coast of Central America, stretching around 150 kilometers.
-You do not come to Los Cobanos to surf.
-You come to get in the water and see what is underneath it.
+This beach is located in the Sonsonate region of the country and serves as the main access point to El Salvador’s coral reef, which is the longest reef on the entire Pacific coast of Central America, stretching approximately 150 kilometers.
+You don’t come here to surf, but to see the natural underwater scenery.

 Barra de Santiago

-Boat tours through the mangroves take you into a world of roots and water and birds.
-Crocodiles move through these channels.
-Dozens of bird species nest in the canopy.
-The water is calm and the light in the late afternoon turns everything golden in a way that is difficult to describe accurately.
-You just need to be in it.
+Boat tours through the mangroves take you into a network of water and roots teeming with birds.
+Alligators also inhabit these channels.
+Dozens of bird species build nests in the trees.
+The water is completely calm, and at dusk the light turns everything golden—a feeling that’s hard to put into words—it can only be felt.

-The calm waters on the estuary side are excellent for kayaking and paddleboarding without fighting waves.
-The whole area has a natural quietness that feels genuinely remote even though it is reachable by road.
+The calm water toward the estuary is perfect for kayaking and paddleboarding, where you don’t have to deal with waves.
+The entire area has a natural silence that truly feels remote, even though it’s accessible by road.

 Playa Mizata

-The waves here are often bigger than at other spots in La Libertad when swells are small elsewhere.
-On the sandy side of the river mouth you get a calm, wide beach that is genuinely swimmable and beautiful without any development whatsoever.
+The waves here are often bigger than at other spots, especially when the swell is low elsewhere.
+On the other side of the river mouth is a wide, calm, sandy beach that’s fully swimmable and remains in its natural state with no development.

-There are a few restaurants here, a handful of small surf houses and boutique hotels, and not much else.
-That is precisely the point.
+There are only a few restaurants here, some small surf houses and boutique hotels, and not much else.
+And that’s its true beauty.

 El Espino

-El Espino is on the eastern coast and it is one of the longest continuous beaches in El Salvador — over 10 kilometers of uninterrupted shoreline.
+El Espino is located on the eastern coast and is one of El Salvador’s longest continuous beaches—here you’ll find over 10 kilometers of uninterrupted shoreline.

-The waves here are gentle and the water is warm, which makes it excellent for relaxed swimming and proper sunbathing without having to manage heavy surf.
-The beach is wide and the sand is golden, which is noticeably different from the black volcanic sand that dominates the western coast.
+The waves here are gentle and the water is warm, making it perfect for leisurely swimming and sunbathing without having to face rough surfing waves.
+The beach is wide and the sand is golden, which feels quite different from the black volcanic sand of the western coast.

-Because El Espino is further east and less developed than the popular western beaches, it stays quieter even on weekends.
-The sunsets from this beach are long and dramatic — you are facing west across open water and the sky puts on a proper show.
+Since El Espino is farther east and less developed, it remains relatively uncrowded even on weekdays.
+The sunsets here are very long and spectacular—you’re looking west toward the open ocean, and the sky truly puts on a beautiful show.

-Local restaurants along the shore serve fresh seafood and cold drinks.
-The pace is slow.
-Nothing is rushed.
-El Espino is the beach you go to when you have decided to stop being a tourist and just be somewhere beautiful for a few days.
+The local restaurants along the shore serve fresh seafood and cold drinks.
+The pace of life here is very slow and relaxed.
+There’s no rush.
+El Espino is the place where you stop being a tourist and simply decide to spend a few days in a beautiful spot.

 Playa San Diego

-San Diego is a long, sandy stretch near La Libertad that sits in the shadow of the more famous surf breaks nearby — which works entirely in its favor.
+San Diego is a long, sandy beach located near La Libertad and overshadowed by more famous surf spots — and that’s actually to its advantage.

-The waves here are gentler than Punta Roca or El Sunzal, making it suitable for beginner surfers who want to try the sport without getting destroyed on the reef.
-Surf schools operate here and the conditions are forgiving enough that you can actually learn something rather than just survive.
+The waves here are gentler than those at Punta Roca or El Sunzal, making it ideal for beginner surfers who want to learn without harsh reef conditions.
+There are surf schools here, and the conditions are so forgiving that you can actually learn something, not just survive.

 Playa El Majahual

-El Majahual sits right at La Libertad and because of that proximity to the capital and the surrounding cities it is one of the most active and frequently visited beaches in the country.
+El Majahual is located very close to La Libertad, and because of its proximity to the capital and surrounding cities, it is one of the country’s most active and frequently visited beaches.

 Playa El Palmarcito

-El Palmarcito is a small, quiet beach tucked between La Libertad and El Tunco that most visitors drive straight past without stopping.
+El Palmarcito is a small, peaceful beach located between La Libertad and El Tunco, and most visitors pass it by without noticing.

-It has a gentle, consistent beach break that is well-suited for beginner and intermediate surfers.
-Surf schools operate here and the water is easier to manage than the heavier breaks at El Tunco and El Sunzal.
-The beach is small — intimate rather than expansive — with a handful of restaurants and accommodation options that keep it feeling personal rather than commercial.
+There’s a gentle, consistent beach break here that’s perfect for beginner and intermediate surfers.
+Surf schools operate here, and the water is much easier and more manageable compared to the heavy waves of El Tunco and El Sunzal.
+The beach is small—not very wide, but it feels intimate and private—and there are only a few restaurants and lodging options, which keeps it from becoming too commercial.

-What I like about El Palmarcito is that it still feels undiscovered.
-The people who are there are mostly local surfers, surf students, and travelers who already know about it.
-It has not been packaged and sold yet and that shows in the atmosphere.
+What makes El Palmarcito special is that it still feels somewhat undiscovered.
+Most of the visitors here are local surfers, surf students, and travelers who already know about the place.
+It hasn’t yet been fully commercialized, and that’s clearly evident in its atmosphere.

 Relatd